AUXStar/Albatross/README.md

 (for better performance, tune linear_orig_layout for your GPU)

 UPDATE: faster4_2605_cpp as standalone (no libtorch, no python) C++ inference (for better performance, tune linear_orig_layout_launch for your GPU)

 ---

+Demo: enter faster2_251201 (slower than v3a and v4) and run benchmark.py (fastest decode) and demo3.py (fastest batch decode) and demo4.py (write 120 webpages in parallel).

+Note: demo3.py has efficient standalone Python GUI and you can simply run it on your GPU computer.

+While for demo2.py, you have to SSH to the GPU computer to run demo2.py in a SSH session, such that the GPU won't be affected by slow terminal rendering.

+---